This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Here’s something else you can do-turn up the heat.
 Boil 3 cups of water in a pan and add the salt and vinegar into it.
 Put your copper article in the pan and let it boil until the tarnish disappears.
-When it cools down, give it a wash with soap and water.
+When it cools down, wash it with soap and water.
 Don’t forget to dry your copper post-cleaning because residual water will leave marks.
 If you’re feeling fancy, buff the copper with a napkin once you’re done or use beeswax.

-A more gooey fix is vinegar, salt and flour paste.
+A more gooey fix is vinegar, salt, and flour paste.
 Mix the three to make a thick paste and rub it on the copper surface.
 You know what’s next: Rinse and dry.
 This trio will definitely cure your copper!